-The prevalence of SHS exposure is generally high across developed7,19-22 and developing countries, ranging from 16·4% to $85\cdot4\%$ .3,11,19-23 Several studies across sub-Saharan Africa in the last decade have shown that passive smoking is now a public health problem.
-The prevalence of passive smoking among the vulnerable never-smoking children and adolescents ranged from 23.9% to 97.0%,18,24-28 and was equally high among adults (38.8% to 69.4%).28-31 Tobacco smoking is increasing in the African region, and without a strong or effectively-implemented smoke-free legislation in most African countries, the prevalence of exposure to SHS will continue to increase unless deliberate steps are taken to address this trend.

-Comprehensive implementation of smoke-free legislation, as specified in Article 8 of the WHO Framework Convention on Tobacco Control (WHO FCTC), is an effective intervention to reduce exposure to SHS.
-Hence, the government of African countries must ensure they effectively implement a comprehensive ban on smoking in public places.
-However, many non-smokers, especially children, are exposed to SHS in their homes.
-Thus, there is a need for other stakeholders to complement the smoke-free legislation in addressing the exposure to SHS.
+The prevalence of SHS exposure is generally high across developed^{7,19-22} and developing countries,^{3,11,23} ranging from 16·4% to 85·4%.^{3,11,19-23} Several studies across sub-Saharan Africa in the last decade have shown that passive smoking is now a public health problem.
+The prevalence of passive smoking among the vulnerable never-smoking children and adolescents ranged from 23.9% to 97.0%,^{18,24-28} and was equally high among adults (38.8% to 69.4%).^{28-31} Tobacco smoking is increasing in the African region,32 and without a strong or effectively-implemented smoke-free legislation in most African countries, the prevalence of exposure to SHS will continue to increase unless deliberate steps are taken to address this trend.^{22,33} exposed to SHS in their homes.^{20,23} Thus, there is a need for other stakeholders to complement the smoke-free legislation in addressing the exposure to SHS.
 Healthcare professionals, including dentists, are stakeholders who can and should play significant roles in this regard.

+Comprehensive implementation of smoke-free legislation, as specified in Article 8 of the WHO Framework Convention on Tobacco Control (WHO FCTC),34 is an effective intervention to reduce exposure to SHS.35 Hence, the government of African countries must ensure they effectively implement a comprehensive ban on smoking in public places.
+However, many non-smokers, especially children, are

-The World Health Organization (WHO) recommends that dentists participate in tobacco cessation by identifying current smokers and advising them to quit.
-The "5As" model of brief cessation intervention involves asking all patients if they smoke, advising them to quit, assessing their willingness to quit, assisting those ready to quit, and arranging follow-up visits with those who quit.
-This model has resulted in increased quit attempts and successful cessation among smoking patients.
-Though the "5As" model is estimated to last about 3-5 minutes, even shorter modifications have been recently introduced.
-These include the "3A Model" (Ask-Advice- Assist) and the "ABC Model" (Ask-provide Brief advice-Cessation support).
+The World Health Organization (WHO) recommends that dentists participate in tobacco cessation by identifying current smokers and advising them to quit.36 The "5As" model of brief cessation intervention involves asking all patients if they smoke, advising them to quit, assessing their willingness to quit, assisting those ready to quit, and arranging follow-up visits with those who quit.36 This model has resulted in increased quit attempts and successful cessation among smoking patients.5 Though the "5As" model is estimated to last about 3-5 minutes,36 even shorter modifications have been recently introduced.
+These include the "3A Model" (Ask-Advice- Assist) and the "ABC Model" (Ask-provide Brief advice-Cessation support).5

-When dentists successfully advise, assist, and follow up with their patients, studies have shown that they are more likely to quit smoking successfully.
-However, dentists who only ask about tobacco use exclude critical, often vulnerable groups of people, such as nonsmoking children and adolescents exposed to SHS.
-Thus, the current models of brief cessation advice that focus on identifying and assisting smokers are insufficient as they do not identify patients who are passive smokers.
+When dentists successfully advise, assist, and follow up with their patients, studies have shown that they are more likely to quit smoking successfully.37 However, dentists who only ask about tobacco use exclude critical, often vulnerable groups of people, such as nonsmoking children and adolescents exposed to SHS.
+Thus, the current models of brief cessation advice that focus on identifying and assisting smokers are insufficient as they do not identify patients who are passive smokers.38

 Therefore, while dentists must continue asking and assisting active smokers in quitting tobacco use, they should also establish if their nonsmoking patients are passive smokers.
 We urge all dentists, especially those in Africa, to ask if their patients are exposed to SHS.
-Adding a simple question: "Is there anyone in your family who regularly used tobacco?" to the brief cessation model has been advised.
-Other experts have suggested that the question should be based on whether the patient is responding for themselves (adolescents and adults) -"Are you exposed to smoke from cigarettes or other tobacco products?" or responding on behalf of a child (parent/ informant) - "Does the child spend time or live with anyone who smokes/uses any kind of tobacco product?".
-If the patient or the parent/informant responds affirmatively to the initial question, then it should be followed up with questions about when, where, how much, and by whom.
-This valuable information should be used while counselling the patient and accompanying parent/ informant about the need to avoid passive and active smoking.
+Adding a simple question: "Is there anyone in your family who regularly used tobacco?" to the brief cessation model has been advised.5 Other experts have suggested that the question should be based on whether the patient is responding for themselves (adolescents and adults) -"Are you exposed to smoke from cigarettes or other tobacco products?" or responding on behalf of a child (parent/ informant) - 'Does the child spend time or live with anyone who smokes/uses any kind of tobacco product?".38 If the patient or the parent/informant responds affirmatively to the initial question, then it should be followed up with questions about when, where, how much, and by whom.38 This valuable information should be used while counselling the patient and accompanying parent/ informant about the need to avoid passive and active smoking.